redox-os/website/content/docs.md

 ## Getting Started

-We highly recommend that you start with the [Book](https://doc.redox-os.org/book/), as it describes how to setup and use Redox.
+We highly recommend that you start with the [Book](https://doc.redox-os.org/book/), as it describes how to set up and use Redox.

 ## References